-The new lease standard will impact its operating lease agreements with its land leases which are currently accounted for as operating leases, which will now require to be recorded as right of use asset and the related lease liability.
+The new lease standard will impact its leasing arrangements of office space and parcels of land as a lessee which will now require to record right of use asset and the related lease liability as these are currently accounted for as operating lease.
 There is no significant impact to the Group as a lessor for its investment portfolio.
 There will be more disclosures as required by the new standard.